a-deola/til/Rust/Ownership.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.
 ##### Variable Scope
+A scope is the range within a program for which an item is valid